pyrmont/articles.inqk.net/src/_posts/2022-05-31-podcasts-spring-2022.md

 - [**TECHnical Foul**](http://technicalfoul.fm/): I'm technically still subscribed but given the most recent episode was in 2017, I'm going to say this one has made its way to the great Podcast Directory in the Sky.

 - [**Undisclosed**](http://www.undisclosed-podcast.com/): This one almost made me tear up.
 The Undisclosed team decided to call it a day and ended the show after seven years.
 Rabia Chaudry and Susan Simpson are continuing to make podcasts but will do so with different people (third co-host Colin Miller has hung up the mic for now).
-I took a listen to Susan's new show, [Proof](https://www.proofcrimepod.com), but it wasn't for me.
+I took a listen to Susan's new show, [_Proof_](https://www.proofcrimepod.com), but it wasn't for me.
 I'll always treasure the memories from 2015 of devouring that first season of the show.

-Another year done.
-See you all again next year!
+What will next year bring?
+A longer list?
+More dropped subscriptions?
+Until then!

 [^previous]: Previous years: [2021][], [2020][], [2019][] and [2018][].